-Carol Propper, John Van Reenen 30 January 2008
+Carol Propper, John Van Reenen, Wednesday, January 30, 2008

 Centrally determined pay for public sector workers like NHS nurses acts as a maximum wage in some labour markets.
 Here is a summary of a new study arguing that the resulting hiring difficulties are causing patient deaths.